H1B visa status can be granted initially for up to three years, and then can be extended for another three years.

 - The foreign national is the beneficiary of an approved I-140 petition.

-- The foreign national is the beneficiary of a PERM petition or I-140 petition that has been pending for over 365 days.
+- The foreign national is the beneficiary of a PERM petition or I-140 petition that was filed over 365 days ago.

 - The foreign national is recapturing time spent outside the US during the past 6 years in H-1B status.